-- a) Successful completion of at least two years of secondary school. - b) A personal interview of applicant and parents by a college admissions officer or a designated representative. - c) A letter from the applicant stating the rationale for early entrance into college. - d) Recommendation by the faculty of the secondary school last attended, including an evaluation of social and academic readiness for college. - 4.
-Students who have completed the IGCSE program.
+- a) Successful completion of at least two years of secondary school. - b) A personal interview of applicant and parents by a college admissions officer or a designated representative. - A letter from the applicant stating the rationale for early entrance into college.

+4. Students who have completed the IGCSE program.

 Demonstrate completion of the International General Certificate of Secondary Education (IGCSE), including 5 subjects with exam grades of C or higher and a program diploma.